xrdt/xrdt.github.io/_posts/2019-10-24-advice-for-job-seekers.md

   especially if you join some young whippersnapper rocket ship startup, may be materially different from the company you join (of course measured using some objective and wonderful measure like the GAAP accounting standard).
+    * People want to join startups because they grow fast.
+That means they'll grow and change a lot in the 6+ months between your accepting the offer and starting work.